-Given your fiduciary responsibility to provide participants with education concerning the plan and its investments, the quality of your communications and education program is vitally important.
+Providing a quality communications and education program is vitally important, even though it goes beyond your fiduciary responsibility of offering education around fee disclosures.
 To motivate employees to join the plan and help participants become fully engaged in keeping their retirement savings on track, you must show them how the plan works, the benefits of participating, how to enroll (at least every 12 months) and information on how to invest their money.

 Again, some of this information will come in the form of required disclosures, while the rest will depend on the support you provide through your communication, education and advice program.
 Note that the more continuous and relevant your communication to participants is, the more likely they are to remain engaged with the plan and focused on retirement readiness.

 Investment disclosure and notice requirements

 The increased attention being given to fee transparency due to disclosure regulations presents plan sponsors with a valuable opportunity to help participants make more educated decisions about their retirement plans.
 And it’s clear that the spirit of the disclosure requirements puts the best interests of participants at the forefront of a sponsor’s concerns.
 Importantly, failure to provide some of these disclosures could result in a breach of fiduciary duty.
 Further, it could expose your plan fiduciaries to both professional and personal liability if a participant can show losses related to your failure to disclose required information.
 Your required participant investment disclosures include: